-- (c) Falsification of Village records or timesheets. - (d) Sexual harassment or discrimination based on race, color, creed, religion, national origin, or handicap. - (e) Carelessness in handling Village equipment. - (f) Illegal or abusive use of sick or other leave. - (g) Use of, or being under the influence of, alcohol or illegal drugs as defined by the Illinois Criminal Code while on the job, or failure to pass a urinalysis examination as set forth in any Village drug testing program. - (h) Incompetence in the performance of assigned duties or inattention to duties. - (i) Insubordination by disobedience to any order or directive, or disrespect toward a department head or officer of the Village. - (j) Misuse or abuse of Village working time for personal gain or for any reason other than performing the employee's assigned duties. - (k) Excessive absenteeism or tardiness, including leaving work early and overstaying meal periods. - Solicitation or acceptance of any gratuity, gift, present, reward or other thing of value in return for the performance of the employee's official duties, or as a condition for not performing those duties. - (m) Failure to pay promptly any indebtedness owed to the Village, including, but not limited to, taxes and utility bills. - (n) Habitual discourtesy or disrespect to the public or to fellow employees. - (o) Theft, destruction, loss or unauthorized use of Village property, equipment and materials, either willfully or through unnecessary carelessness. - (p) Unauthorized dissemination of information protected from disclosure under the Illinois Freedom of Information Act. - (q) The doing of any other act which brings disrepute upon the Village or the Village Board.
+- (c) Falsification of Village records or timesheets. - (d) Sexual harassment or discrimination based on race, color, creed, religion, national origin, or handicap. - (e) Carelessness in handling Village equipment. - (f) Illegal or abusive use of sick or other leave. - (g) Use of, or being under the influence of, alcohol or illegal drugs as defined by the Illinois Criminal Code while on the job, or failure to pass a urinalysis examination as set forth in any Village drug testing program. - (h) Incompetence in the performance of assigned duties or inattention to duties. - (i) Insubordination by disobedience to any order or directive, or disrespect toward a department head or officer of the Village. - (j) Misuse or abuse of Village working time for personal gain or for any reason other than performing the employee's assigned duties. - (k) Excessive absenteeism or tardiness, including leaving work early and overstaying meal periods. - (1) Solicitation or acceptance of any gratuity, gift, present, reward or other thing of value in return for the performance of the employee's official duties, or as a condition for not performing those duties. - (m) Failure to pay promptly any indebtedness owed to the Village, including, but not limited to, taxes and utility bills. - (n) Habitual discourtesy or disrespect to the public or to fellow employees. - (o) Theft, destruction, loss or unauthorized use of Village property, equipment and materials, either willfully or through unnecessary carelessness. - (p) Unauthorized dissemination of information protected from disclosure under the Illinois Freedom of Information Act. - (q) The loss of a license or the inability to obtain a license to operate the plant, vehicles, or equipment which materially derogates the ability to perform job responsibilities. - (r) The doing of any other act which brings disrepute upon the Village or the Village Board.